adnovea/solarman_lse/README.md

 >
 > if you have a **LSW (wifi) Stick Logger**, this add-on won't work.
 Please use [home_assistant_solarman](https://github.com/StephanJoubert/home_assistant_solarman)
 >
-> if you have a **LSE (Ethernet) Stick Logger**, You may try first the [Sunsynk](https://github.com/kellerza/sunsynk).
+> if you have a **LSE (Ethernet) Stick Logger**, you better try first the [Sunsynk](https://github.com/kellerza/sunsynk) Add-on.

-## Some history
+## Foreword
 I tried the **Sunsynk add-on**, but I encountered long pauses (*10-30 mins*) in the data recovery that made the add-on useless.
-I made a MODS of the old **home_assistant_solarman** add-on version to support the LSE Stick loggers, but unfortunately, the new version is based on the SolarmanV5 lib and is not easy to modify.
+I created a MODS of the old **home_assistant_solarman** add-on version to support the LSE Stick loggers, but unfortunately, the new version is based on the SolarmanV5 lib and not easy to modify.
-I decided to "fork" the excellent home_assistant_solarman project to fit my needs and to share it on Github.
+I decided to "fork" the excellent home_assistant_solarman project to fit my needs and share it on Github.

 The scope is not to maintain a Nth Add-on version but only to share my solution.

-This code was developed on a **Deye Sun 5K SG03LP1** but can run with other inverters too.
+This code was developed on a **Deye Sun 5K SG03LP1** but could run with other inverters such as SunSynk ones.
 > [!CAUTION]
 >
 > DISCLAIMER: Use at your own and sole risks!
 Especially when writing any inverter's registers.

 ## Installation
-Please refer to the **manual** [home_assistant_solarman](https://github.com/StephanJoubert/home_assistant_solarman) instructions.
+Please refer to the [**manual installation**](/custom_components/solarman_lse/README.md) instructions.

 Sorry, HACKS is not supported.

 ## Integration
-Solarman LSE works well this the nice [Sunsynk-Power-Flow-Card](https://github.com/slipx06/sunsynk-power-flow-card)
+Solarman LSE uses the same sensors suffix as Home Assistant Solarman, and works well with the nice [Sunsynk-Power-Flow-Card](https://github.com/slipx06/sunsynk-power-flow-card)

 ![image](https://github.com/adnovea/solarman_lse/assets/44359861/cda53a87-2980-4052-8af3-d75f6e295190)

-You can create your own Card with commands for controlling (*be careful when writing settings because this can damage your inverter*):
+You can create your own Card with commands for controlling your inverter (*be careful when writing settings because this can damage your inverter*).

+*Here is an example for my Deye:*
 - Time of use on/off (*aka Scheduling*)
 - Priority Load or Battery
 - Battery Grid Charge enabling (*should be enabled to allow grid charge by time slot*)